 2c: Connecting With Your Students

-In this module, faculty learn how to create a classroom environment that supports learning, make their course content relevant, and communicate their belief in students’ ability to meet course expectations.
+In this module, faculty learn how to create a classroom or online environment that supports learning, makes their course content relevant, and communicates their belief in students’ ability to meet course expectations.

-To satisfy the module requirements, faculty must apply at least one technique, such as using seating charts, talking with students before class, or using data from student surveys to adjust instruction.
+To satisfy the module requirements, faculty must apply one or more techniques, such as using seating charts or online profile pictures, greeting students as they enter class or when they complete their online introductions, or using data from student surveys to adjust instruction.

 Advising Subject Matter Expert(s)